| |

 Sometimes referred to as “child-led learning,” the unschooling approach rejects the notion that children must be taught how to learn, instead favoring a style where resources are provided based on the child’s interests.

-As with any method, there are advantages and disadvantages to this approach: children may have more time to become experts in their preferred areas of interest and become more passionate about learning.
+As with any method, there are advantages and disadvantages to this approach: children may have more time to become experts in their preferred areas of interest and develop a greater passion for learning.
 They can follow their own path and learn about whatever they want.
 The downside could be, they may struggle with certain subjects and have a hard time if they are required to enter the school system at some point.

 Homeschool Methods, Teaching Methods, Homeschooling styles, Montessori, Unschooling, Waldorf, Charlotte Mason, Unit Studies, Classical education & more